-For those who need to organize an event, congress, conference or a large meeting for the first time with the participation of foreigners, you will most probably search the internet for translation services or for an interpreter, correct?
-And it does not take long to come across various categories, such as simultaneous translation, consecutive translation, sworn translators, whispering techniques and so on.
+What is simultaneous translation and how does it work?
+For those who need to organize an event, a congress, remote interpretation, a conference or a large meeting for the first time with the participation of foreign speakers, this person will most probably search the internet for translation services or for an interpreter.It does not take long to come across various categories, such as simultaneous or consecutive translation, remote simultaneous interpretation (better known as RSI) , sworn translators, whispering techniques and so on.
 For those who need to contract translation or interpreting services, many questions arise.
 In this article you will understand what simultaneous translation is.
 Are you unsure as to which type of translation you should hire?
 Read our article and learn more about this topic.

 What simultaneous translation is and how it works

 Thanks to simultaneous translation, it is possible to overcome barriers of communication between large and small groups of people who speak different languages.
 Simultaneous translation is the art of translating orally – in real time – into the language of one or more receivers, that is, the listeners.

 This ability is acquired through many years of studying a language, the pronunciation and different communication techniques; in order to assure the success of your event it is important that the translation professional be highly qualified.

 Whoever works as a simultaneous interpreter suffers a lot of mental wear and tear in the translation process, because it takes a high level of skill to listen to the speaker, process speech and communication, mentally translate and then retransmit what was just said.
 It’s not easy at all.
 Besides the professional having good qualifications, the use of technology is crucial for a good service.

 • Transmitters (from the speaker to the translator and from the translator to the listeners)

 A soundproof booth